 - i) Saplings will not administer antibiotics as part of a '3 dose per day' prescription.
 This must be managed with the school. - ii) Saplings will administer antibiotics as part of a '4 dose per day' prescription.
 Staff will maintain a log to ensure that the transfer of medication between Saplings and the School is properly accounted for. - c) Epipens.
-Staff undergo training in the use of Epipens as part of their Paediatric First Aid qualification. - d) Inhaler/Spacers.
-Staff receive training in the use of inhalers and spacers as part of internal first aid training.
+Staff undergo training in the use of Epipens as part of their Paediatric First Aid qualification.
+Training must be undertaken, by authorised personnel, prior to administering an Epipen - d) Inhaler/Spacers.
+Staff receive training in the use of inhalers and spacers as part of their internal first aid training sessions.
+Training must be undertaken, by authorised personnel, prior to administering an Inhaler.